-Categorical data is reported as frequencies and percentages and compared with Chi-square; nonparametric continuous data is reported as median (range) and compared with Mann-Whitney.
-Significance was defined as p<0.05.
+Categorical data is reported as counts (%) and compared with Chi-square; nonparametric continuous data is reported as median (range) and compared with Mann-Whitney.
+Significance was defined as P<.05.
 Sample size calculation estimated that 71 subjects were needed on each day to detect an effect size of 20% difference in our primary outcome (90% antibiotic appropriateness on Monday and 70% on Friday) with 80% power and an alpha error of 0.05.
 All available cases for 22 months were screened until 80 subjects were collected in each group.